Erasure Code Support¶

 duplicates of each unique fragment that is returned from the configured EC

-Duplication of EC fragments is optimal for EC storage policies which require
+Duplication of EC fragments is optimal for Global EC storage policies, which

-dispersion of fragment data across failure domains.
-Without duplication, common
+require dispersion of fragment data across failure domains.
+Without fragment

-EC parameters will not distribute enough unique fragments between large failure
+duplication, common EC parameters will not distribute enough unique fragments

-domains to allow for a rebuild using fragments from any one domain.
-For
+between large failure domains to allow for a rebuild using fragments from any

-fragments in each of two failure domains, which is less in each failure domain
+would place 7 fragments in each of two failure domains, which is less in each

-Without duplication support, an EC policy schema must be adjusted to include
+Without fragment duplication, an EC policy schema must be adjusted to include

 additional parity fragments in order to guarantee the number of fragments in